CortexDeveloper/ecs-messages/README.md

 *MessageContextCommandTag* - internal stuff to mark entity as "message-command".<br/>
 This one is OneFrame type, so it would be deleted on next frame.<br/>
-*StartmatchCommand* is common ECS component attached to command as content.<br/>
+*StartMatchCommand* is common ECS component attached to command as content.<br/>

 ## Next Versions Roadmap